patheticGeek/torrent-aio-bot/Readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/patheticGeek/torrent-aio-bot)

 Please dont start a test torrent download on my website it works you dont need to just wastes my drive space.
 Be carefuk when adding torrents to my deployment as it is deployed everytime i commit code here so your downloads may be interrupted.

+#### The search section is currently unmaintained due to the inconsistency between proxy sites and their uptimes

 ## TODO after deploy